-3. ACQUISITIONS
+4. ACQUISITIONS

-During the nine months ended July 31, 1999 the Company completed five business combinations that were accounted for under the purchase method of accounting.
-The consolidated financial statements include the results of these acquired entities from their respective dates of acquisition.
-The aggregate consideration paid for these acquisitions consisted of \$6,469,000 cash.
-The aggregate purchase price does not include payments of contingent consideration based upon the results of operations of the businesses acquired.
+The Company acquired the operations and selected assets of six businesses during the nine months ended July 31, 2000.
+These business combinations were accounted for under the purchase method of accounting.
+The aggregate consideration paid for these acquisitions was \$6,941,000.
+The aggregate purchase price does not include payments of contingent consideration based upon the future results of operations of the businesses acquired.
+As these acquisitions were not significant, pro forma information is not included in these financial statements.